Women ( and men ) undergoing chemotherapy often have various concerns related to their hair.

 4. Eyebrow and Eyelash Loss:

 Losing eyebrows and eyelashes can be emotionally challenging, as these features play a significant role in facial appearance.
 Women may seek solutions such as eyebrow pencils, false eyelashes, or microblading to address these concerns.
+Do let your physician know if you are considering microblading due to the “surgical” type of procedure it is.
 Though it may feel unnatural or “it doesn’t look like me,” brows are important to be in balance with your wig.
 If you choose no wig, it is still important to frame your eyes with brows, as no brows tend to pull the attention of the viewers’ eyes.
 Brows, the eyes’ “frame,” will draw the attention back to your eyes.
 It sounds counterintuitive, but you will notice it in your pictures that brows are very important during this time, even if they look a little too much than usual.

 5. Hair Regrowth and Texture Changes: